-And of course margaritas mean Cinco de Mayo-inspired food and we've got plenty of recipes for guac and chips or fish tacos or avocado, black bean and sweet corn salad.
-We've also got a great lineup of margarita recipes perfect to test drive during the warm summer months:
+And of course margaritas mean plenty of sweet and salty recipes for everything ranging from guac and chips to fish tacos to avocado, black bean and sweet corn salad.
+Here's are a few recipes to give your National Margarita Day a jump start.

 Watermelon Margaritas (from Cooking Light) Because of the sweetness of the watermelon this margarita doesn't need much sugar.
 A little bit of fresh lime juice brightens the drink and adds a welcome tang.